himanshu60/past-comparison-1722/README.md

 # What are the requirements ?

 - User can login and sign up
-    - OTP will be sent by nodmailer
-- User can login with google account
 - User can visit pages
 - User can see services
 - User can book services / appointments and pay
     - User can view appointment
-    - User rescheduled apointments
     - User can cancel appointment
     - User can book the appointment for someone else.
     - User can give feedback on appointment
     - User can see account details / update them / get previous appointment
-    - User will be notified confirmationi email
+    - User will be notified confirmation email
-- Real time chat support
 - Feedback
 - Logout